Dulyana-Silva/EDA-Iris-Dataset/README.md

 - sepal width
 - Species of the flower

-All numaric values are measured in cm here.
+All numaric values are measured in cm.